-Allowing the flexible application of the maximum height of buildings development standard in this instance is not only reasonable but also desirable given the context of the site and desire to deliver a positive result for the site which will facilitate an acceptable urban design outcome whilst optimising the delivery of housing in an ideal location.
+Allowing the flexible application of the maximum FSR development standard in this instance is not only reasonable but also desirable given the context of the site and desire to deliver a positive result for the site which will facilitate an acceptable urban design outcome whilst optimising the delivery of housing in an ideal location.

-Accordingly, it is considered that the consent authority can be satisfied that the proposal meets objective 1(a) of Clause 4.6 in that allowing flexibility in relation to the maximum height of buildings development standard and will achieve an acceptable and better urban design outcome in this instance in accordance with objective 1(b).
+Accordingly, it is considered that the consent authority can be satisfied that the proposal meets objective 1(a) of Clause 4.6 in that allowing flexibility in relation to the maximum FSR development standard and will achieve an acceptable and better urban design outcome in this instance in accordance with objective 1(b).